 - Eat lunch at Fields Dining Room with your trip members

-- Meet back up with your trip at the gear warehouse and depart campus!
+- Meet back up with your trip at the gear warehouse, load up your vehicles with gear and supplies, and depart campus!

 If you have family or friends in Portland and they’d like to see you the evening you arrive, let them know you should be free around 8:00 PM (depending on your specific trip logistics, you might be done earlier than 8:00 PM).
-The best way for them to find you would be for you to access your cell phone after you are finished cleaning up for your trip.
+The best way for them to find you would be for you to access your cell phone after you and your group are finished unloading and cleaning up from your trip.

-Clean-up does not impact participation in on-campus New Student Orientation (NSO).
-New Student Orientation officially kicks off at 4pm on Wednesday giving parents and students plenty of time to get settled into campus before the activities of NSO begin.
+New Student Orientation (NSO) officially kicks off at 3:00pm on Wednesday, giving parents and students plenty of time to get settled into campus before the activities of NSO begin.